neuroelf/isicarchive/README.md

 # Download all accessible images and superpixel images for this study
 study.cache_imagedata()

-# Display an annotation for an image
+# Print study features
+study.load_annotations()
+print(study.features)
 ~~~~

 In addition to the information regularly provided by the ISIC Archive API,
-the IsicApi object's implementation will also attempt to already download
+the IsicApi object's implementation can also attempt to mass-download
-information about annotations.
+information about all annotations.

 ### Retrieving information about a dataset
 ~~~~